chadleeshaw/dabc_bot/README.md

 # Utah DABC Discord Bot

-This bot will once a day post Utah DABC limited and Allocated Whiskeys to Discord.
+This bot will once a day post Utah DABC limited and Allocated items to Discord.

 Requirements:
 ```